KarinOldbring/bloomroom/testing.md

 #### Logo

 * Expected Outcome: When clicking the logo, the user should be redirected to home page.
-* Test: I tried clicking the logo from all different pages on the site, both as logged in user and not.
+* Test: I tried clicking the logo from all different pages of the site, both as logged in user and not.
 * Result: Every time I clicked the logo I was redirected to home page.
 * Verdict: Code functions as intented.